 Gottfredson and Hirschis general theory has generated an abundance of research examining the effects of low self-control on crime and analogous behaviors.
-Less research, however, has focused on the factors that contribute to the development of low self-control.
 Gottfredson and Hirschi maintain that ineffective parents are the sole cause for the emergence of low self-control.
 At the same time, they disregard the possibility that low self-control has a biological or genetic component.
 This article extends prior research and examines the effects of birth complications and parental involvement on low self-control.
 Using a sample of twin children, the authors find that parental involvement is only weakly and inconsistently related to low self-control.
 On the other hand, although most of the birth complications had no appreciable effect on low self-control, anoxia (oxygen starvation) emerged as the strongest and most consistent predictor of low self-control.

 Parental Efficacy, Self-Control, and Delinquency: a Test of a General Theory of Crime on a Nationally Representative Sample of Youth - Dina Perrone, Christopher J. Sullivan, Travis C. Pratt, Satenik Margaryan.
 International Journal of Offender Therapy and Comparative Criminology, Vol. 48, No. 3, 298-312 (2004).

 Criminologists have recently begun examining Gottfredson and Hirschis (1990) proposition that parenting is the primary influence on childrens levels of self-control.
 The few existing studies on the subject, however, have typically been based on small, nonrandom samples.
 The current study examines the relationships between parental efficacy, self-control, and delinquent behavior using data from a nationally representative sample of adolescents (the National Longitudinal Study of Adolescent Health).
 The results indicate that although parental efficacy is an important precursor to self-control, contrary to Gottfredson and Hirschis proposition, self-control does not completely mediate the relationship between parental efficacy and delinquency.